KratosMultiphysics/Kratos/applications/eigen_solvers_application/README.md

 In case you have installed [MKL](https://software.intel.com/en-us/mkl), you can also use the Pardiso solvers.

-1. run the MKL setup script
+1. Run the MKL setup script

     **Windows:** before cmake in `configure.bat`